cidgoh/GRDI_AMR_One_Health/Reference Guide/README.md

 # AMR-GRDI Curation Template Reference Guide
 _AMR-GRDI = The Canadian Antimicrobial Resistance Genomics Research and Development Initiative_

-The contents of this directory include field and term reference guides to accompany the spreadsheet-base implementation (i.e. metadata template) of the AMR-GRDI standard.
+The contents of this directory include field and term reference guides to accompany the spreadsheet-based implementation (i.e. metadata template) of the AMR-GRDI standard.
 Reference guides provide ontology IDs, definitions, and specific curation guidance.

 ## Files